withastro/docs/TRANSLATING.md

 :::
 ```

-Some asides contain custom inline labels inside `[square brackets]`, like the example above.
-You're free to translate these, as well as the text inside the aside block.
-Although, you **must not translate** the aside's type (like `:::tip`), as these are translated in the language's respective `i18n/nav.ts` file.
+**Do translate**: the custom inline labels inside `[square brackets]`, and the text inside the aside block.

+**Do not translate**: the aside's type (e.g. `:::tip`).
+These type names are instead translated once in each language's `i18n/nav.ts` file and are automatically replaced in your translated page as necessary.

 Here is the above example correctly translated: